dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 For each filtered haplotypes.tsv file found in a given populations subdirectory, the following output files will be written to `Output-Files`:

+### phylip

-**phylip**: Written as `NAME.phy`.
+Written as `NAME.phy`.
 Common file format used in phylogenetics, including [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html).
 Here, the single SNPs from all loci are concatenated.
 Consensus SNPs are used for the samples (data are not phased).
 Example contents:

 ```
 243 371